gyselroth/php-task-scheduler/README.md

 ## Description
 Asynchronous task scheduler for PHP using MongoDB as message queue.
 Execute asynchronous tasks the easy way.
 This library has built-in support for clustered systems and multi core cpu.
 You can start up multiple worker nodes and they will load balance the available jobs with the principal first comes first serves.
 Each node will also spawn a (dynamically) configurable number of child processes to use all available resources.
 Moreover it is possible to schedule jobs at certain times, endless intervals as well as rescheduling if jobs fail.
 This brings a real world implementation for asynchronous process management to PHP.
-You are also able to sync child tasks and much more cool stuff.
+You are also able to sync child tasks and much more nice stuff.

 ## Features